Maral23/structured-data/README.md

-# structured-data
+# ml-structured-data
 Machine Learning Classification model to predict Heart Disease from Kaggle dataset.
-For the project, models like : LogisticRegression, KNeighbourClassification and RandomForestClassification were used
+For the project, models like : LogisticRegression, KNeighbourClassification and RandomForestClassification were used.